primetime43/Ratings-To-Plex-Ratings/README.md

 # **IMDb Ratings To Plex Ratings**

-This application is designed to help you import your IMDb ratings from an exported CSV file and update your Plex library movie ratings to match the IMDb ratings.
+This application is designed to help you import your IMDb/Letterboxd ratings from an exported CSV file and update your Plex library movie ratings to match the IMDb/Letterboxd ratings.

 v1.2 <br>
 ![image](https://github.com/primetime43/Ratings-To-Plex-Ratings/assets/12754111/b74b5ecf-84a3-4a7d-96be-3fd8e6ff66b5)